 Day 1: Ushuaia.
 In the afternoon, we embark in Ushuaia, Tierra del Fuego, Argentina, the southernmost city in the world located at the Beagle Channel and sail through this scenic waterway for the rest of the evening.

 Days 6-8: South Georgia.
-We aim to visit some of the major King penguin rookeries in the World.
-The late season offers an outstanding chance to see the King penguins on eggs and with small chicks.
+We aim to visit some of the major King penguin rookeries in the World, such as the 60,000 strong Salisbury Plains colony.
+The late season offers an outstanding chance to see the King penguins with chicks.
 The rookeries are packed at this time of year and the traffic to and from the beach is astounding.
 Salisbury Plain offers this scenario in mind boggling quantity.
 We will see the huge King penguin colony along with Elephant seals and endless numbers of fur seal pups playing in the surf.
 On Prion Island in the Bay of Isles we can see breeding Wandering Albatrosses.
-We will also find time to visit the old whaling settlement in Grytviken, where now the penguins walk through the streets.
+We will also find time to visit the old whaling settlement in Grytviken, where the penguins walk through the streets, talk about a bizarre scene indeed!
 Grytviken is home to a small, but highly informative museum and also offers a chance to visit the graves of Sir Ernest Shackleton who is buried here alongside his trusted friend and second in command Frank Wild.
 We will attempt to land Gold Harbour and St Andrews Bay with stunningly beautiful scenery and a wildlife density second to none.
 King penguins are truly Kings here!

 Days 9 – 13: At sea.
 In the Westerlies we have often have a pleasant tailwind.
 On both sides of the Antarctic Convergence, we observe many species and great numbers of Antarctic and sub-Antarctic seabirds.